oaerobert/Time-Series-Data-Modelling-STATA/scripts/1_explanatory_data_analysis.md

 ```
 6. This will create a scatter graph for the variables `*consumption*` and `*income*`.
 Your graph will look like **this**: [Click Here](Images_EDA/Scatter_Graph_EDA.png)

 Presumptiously, the scatter graph produces a regression close to 1.
-This suggests that income (the independent variable) is **closely correlated** to consumption (our dependent variable).
+This suggests that `income` is **closely correlated** to `consumption`.

-This is useful because:
+This is visualisation is useful, because:
 - It is consistent with economic theory - Keynesian Economics suggests that consumption is largely driven by disposable income.
+This graph visualises that expectation.
 - It visualises the predictive power of income on variation.
 - Policymakers can utilise this relationship to predict how changes in income may affect consumer spending.
-- In more general contexts, it can allow for the exploration of further statistical analysis.
+- In more general contexts, it can allow for the exploration of further statistical analysis by testing relationships between variables.

 ---

+## Well Done!
+You have successfully completed the first part of this project! 😄
 ---